saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 4. We want to avoid "vendor lock-in" when moving to the cloud.
 Will using PaaS services for hosting our databases allow us to have a valid exit strategy?
 Or should we stick to using VMs in Azure for hosting our databases?

+5. We want to integrate our on-premises Active Directory with the new Azure database.
+Is this possible?
+If so, what approaches are feasible?

-5. Migrating to the cloud represents a significant change in how our organization operates.
+6. Migrating to the cloud represents a significant change in how our organization operates.
 We are looking for guidance that can help us succeed in making this transition.
 Does Microsoft have any resources for this?

 ### Infographic for common scenarios